WalletHub, Financial Company

 As a result, you should figure out the value of all your assets and compare it to your liability insurance policy.
 If your assets exceed your liability limits, you should consider purchasing umbrella insurance in order to give yourself enough protection from significant claims.

-Umbrella insurance may also be a good idea if you expect to have a substantially higher net worth in the future or you’re at risk for expensive liability claims.
+Umbrella insurance may also be worth getting if you expect to have a substantially higher net worth in the future or you’re at risk for expensive liability claims.
 To learn more, check out WalletHub’s guide to umbrella insurance.

 People also ask